tomit4/bgit/README.md

 [^2]: bgit utilizes captainsafia's [legit](https://github.com/captainsafia/legit) to generate default LICENSES

-[^3]: If you'd like to install devicons, please visit the [github page](https://github.com/vorillaz/devicons).
+[^3]: If you'd like to install devicons, please visit [vorillaz's github page](https://github.com/vorillaz/devicons).
 If you'd rather not install devicons, use the barebones version of bgit instead.